cavejay/qer/spec.md

 **Responses**

-- Successful addition of data to the Channe's queue
+- Successful addition of data to the Channel's queue
   - Status = 200 OK
   - Body = `{status: 200, message: "Success"}`
 - Successful creation of channel